Integration Testing with WebApplicationFactory

 1. Create an in-memory test server for an ASP.NET Core application.

-3. Assert that the response has a 200 OK status code and the correct content (e.g., a JSON array of products).
+3. Assert that the response has a 200 OK status code and contains products.

 [ApiController]